JustZisGuy/osx-keylogger/README.md

 ### Note
 Since the writing of this library OS X now has added security features to let the user allow/deny direct recording of keystrokes.

+## Node working versions
+When I tested this I found it to work for versions of node between 8 and 11

+## Requirements
+Building this package requires XCode to be installed for Catalina, I am unsure if that was needed for previous versions of OSX.

 ## Usage example
 ```javascript
 const keylogger = require('osx-keylogger');